 Protect Your Constitutional Gun Rights: Work With a Skilled Concealed-Carry Lawyer

-At the O’Malley Law Office, we firmly believe in a person’s right to bear arms.
-We do everything we can to protect this Constitutuional right.
+At Sawyer Legal Group, we firmly believe in a person's right to bear arms.
+We do everything we can to protect this Constitutional right.
 If you have been falsely accused or falsely arrested and charged with Possession of a Concealed Weapon or another firearm crime, contact one of our hard-hitting criminal defense lawyers.
-The knowledgeable attorneys at the O’Malley Law Office have vast experience representing clients charged with exercising their right to carry a hidden weapon.
+The knowledgeable attorneys at Sawyer Legal Group have vast experience representing clients charged with exercising their right to carry a hidden weapon.
 If you would like assistance in applying for a concealed carry permit, we can help with that as well.
 Contact us today to protect your right to concealed carry and your future.

 (a) Carries a knife concealed on or about his or her person; or